fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 };
 ```

 The function is a so-called [type guard](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#using-type-predicates).
 That means it is a function which returns a boolean <i>and</i> which has a <i>type predicate</i> as the return type.
-In our case the type predicate is
+In our case, the type predicate is:

 ```js
 text is string